Business Technology

 BUSN 1000: Computers in Healthcare

 Introduces the fundamental concepts, terminology, and operations necessary to use computers in a business healthcare setting.
-Emphasis is placed on familiarity with basic computer functions and computer use; the role of the information technology in business healthcare decision-making; and legal, ethical, and privacy issues related to computer use in the business healthcare environment.
+Emphasis is placed on familiarity with basic computer functions and computer use; the role of information technology in business healthcare decision-making; and legal, ethical, and privacy issues related to computer use in the business healthcare environment.
 Topics include an introduction to computer terminology, the Windows environment, Cloud computing, data security, Internet and email, word processing software, spreadsheet software, database software, and presentation software.

 BUSN 1010: Medical Terminology, Anatomy, and Diseases for Business